yyjhao/ExpressWorkshop/slides/script.md

 * and meanwhile, the program can handle other things

 * OK, so next is express
-* it's a a framework inspired by sinatra, just some other framework from ruby
+* It's a framework in nodejs which is really easy to get start with.
 * It uses the MVC structure we talked about just now ...

 * last thing before we start